maxi1134/Home-Assistant-Config/documentation/guides/voice_assistance_guide.md

 # Step 4) Setting up ESPHOME Voice assistant satellites.

-- 1: Will now need to install ESPHome on our ESP32-S3-Boxes (This assumes that your ESPHome addon is already set).
+- 1: We will now need to install ESPHome on our ESP32-S3-Boxes (This assumes that your ESPHome addon is already set).
     - 1: Access the `ESPHome Compiler` page.
     - 2: Click on `+ NEW DEVICE`.
     - 3: Enter a name, such as `ESPHome Assistant`